ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_osdc/index.md

 I would like to offer, before I get to what I'm really going to talk about, that it is a serious problem that I can't easily contribute a fix to the DOE data set.
 We should expect collaborative checking and editing of data sets to be part of the benefit of open data.

 I don't know of any system currently in existence that does this well.
-We need something between Wikipedia and GitHub.
+We need something in between Wikipedia and GitHub.
 The [dat project](http://dat-data.com/) isn't doing it, at least not yet.
 I like the architecture of [Datomic](http://www.datomic.com/), but it's not quite right either.
 [Wikidata](https://www.wikidata.org/) might be moving in the right direction, but I'm not sure yet.

 -----

-when names are the same
+problems when names are the same

 -----